AmitBokoDev/9gag-post-filter/README.md

 - Hide users with less than X amount of days
 - Hide anonymous 9GAGGER posts
 - Hide users with blue checkmarks
+- Hide 'Promoted' posts*
-- Hide posts by tags or words in the title
+- Hide posts by tags or words in the title*
+- Firefox support**

+*new version is awaiting review  [10/02/2023 21:50 CET]\
+**Firefox addon still awaiting reviw [10/02/2023 21:50 CET]

 ## Soon (maybe idk)

-- Firefox support
+- Mobile support***
 - Dark mode
 - nice UI

+***Firefox mobile supports browser addons, waiting to see if I could register it as a mobile compatible addon

 ## Feedback